-Maho Bay is one of the most beautiful and serene bays in the world.
-As compared to the more popular and more heavily photographed Trunk Bay, Maho has a more laid back vibe.
+Maho Bay on St John is one of the most beautiful and serene bays in the world.
+As compared to the more popular and more heavily photographed Trunk Bay, Maho has a more laid-back vibe.

 Even still, Maho Bay is a jaw-dropping spot, well worth the visit.
 Crystal blue/turquoise water, white sands, sea turtles, and palm trees comprise this stunning destination.
 Visitors also can rent kayaks here and swim with sea turtles.

 Table Of Contents: Visiting MAHO BAY, St John Virgin Islands

 Table of contents: Visiting MAHO BAY, St John Virgin Islands

 - Things to Know Before Visiting Maho Bay

 - Where to Stay Near Maho Bay

 - Snorkeling in Maho Bay